Rory A. Cooper: Recognition and awards

 Cooper is an elected Fellow of the National Academy of Inventors, the American Association for the Advancement of Science, the Rehabilitation Engineering and Assistive Technology Society of North America, the Institute of Electrical and Electronics Engineers, the American Institute for Medical and Biological Engineering, and the Biomedical Engineering Society.

-Cooper has received many honors; among the most recent are a 2017 Fellowship in the American Association for the Advancement of Science for engineering, recipient of one of the 2017 Samuel J. Heyman Service to America Medals, recognition as a "Health Hero" in Oprah Magazine, and the 2016 Marlin Mickle Outstanding Innovator Award.
+Cooper has received many honors; among the most recent are the National Medal of Technology and Innovation awarded by President Joe Biden, a 2017 Fellowship in the American Association for the Advancement of Science for engineering, recipient of one of the 2017 Samuel J. Heyman Service to America Medals, recognition as a "Health Hero" in Oprah Magazine, the 2016 Marlin Mickle Outstanding Innovator Award, and the Distinguished Eagle Scout Award in 2023.

 Other awards Cooper has received include the Secretary of Defense Meritorious Civilian Service Medal, National Guard Bureau Minute Man Award, AAAS Mentor Award, Joseph F. Engelberger Award, AIMBE Advocacy Award, Henry Viscardi Achievement Award, Distinguished Civilian Service Medal (U.S. Army), U.S. Department of Veterans Affairs Diversity and Inclusion Excellence Award, Olin E. Teague Award, membership in the Pennsylvania Military and Veteran Hall of Fame, Order of Military Medical Merit, Order of Mercury, Order of Saint Maurice (United States), Chapel of Four Chaplains Legion of Honor, DaVinci Lifetime Achievement Award, and the Inaugural Class of the Spinal Cord Injury Hall of Fame.

 In 2009, Cooper was featured on a special edition Cheerios cereal box to celebrate his accomplishments.

 In appreciation of his work and accomplishments, the Pittsburgh City Council proclaimed June 17, 2014, as "Dr. Rory A. Cooper Day."

 In 2019, the United States Patent and Trademark Office added Cooper to the Inventor Collectible Card Series.

 Cooper, on his handcycle, appeared in the center of the October/November 2020 issue of AARP Magazine.